ZoneMinder/zoneminder/README.txt

 by users, attempts to delete monitors will now require confirmation. o    Detect linmysqlclient.a.
-Added better detection script into 'configure' top spot when libmysqlclient.a is missing.
+Added better detection script into `configure' top spot when libmysqlclient.a is missing.

 12.25.
 Release 0.9.11
 Various new features and fixes.